Munich Manual of Demonic Magic: Content

 The manuscript seems to be a compilation of material from multiple earlier sources.
 Most of its text is in Latin, with the exception of two appendices of material written in German and in Italian.

 One of the sections of the Munich Manual contains the Bond of Solomon, a magic ritual by which demons may supposedly be bound for the purpose of acting as guardians, supplying treasure, or answering questions on any matter.
+Another chapter includes instructions to create a magic mirror known as the Mirror of Floron, that would allow the practitioner to summon the demon Floron for divination purposes.